 3. Start with a Workable Study Plan

 Creating a study plan takes time, effort, and is against human nature — most candidates understand the importance of getting organized but few actually implement it.

 Given the wide variety of subjects in this exam, and how candidates have to cover all syllabus in order to pass, a well-organized and realistic plan is a must and is one of the most important parts of your exam preparation.

 You can try mapping it out on the wall calendar or excel sheet.
 If you are looking for something handy, Gleim, Surgent and Wiley CPAexcel have personalized study planners that do the trick in a few clicks.

 4. Space it Out; Don’t Cram

-There are numerous research supporting the idea of spacing out studying time.
+There is numerous research supporting the idea of spacing out studying time.
 For example, if you are going to spend 60 hours on AUD, it is better to study for 3 hours in 20 sessions, rather than 15 hours for 4 consecutive days.